-The temperature changes in fall can be dramatic from day to night.
-If we’re reaching for moisturizer and an extra layer, you can bet your plant needs a little extra care too.
+The weather changes in fall can be dramatic from day to night.
+If you’re reaching for moisturizer and an extra layer, you can bet your plant needs a little extra care too.
 Modifying light, waterings, and bringing plants indoors will make the transition in a transitional season as smooth as possible.

-If you moved any of your plants outside for the spring or summer, it’s time to bring them back indoors.
-Best to do this before it dips below 55 degrees F at night.
-Check your plants for pests they might have picked up outside.
-We suggest giving your plants a shower with a garden hose if you have one, and once dry spraying leaves with diluted neem or hort oil before bringing them inside.
+If you moved any of your plants outside for the summer, it’s about time to bring them back indoors.
+You’ll want to move houseplants back inside before temperatures dips below 55°F (12.5°C) at night.
+Before the move, check your plants for pests they might have picked up outside.
+If you have a garden hose, give them a thorough shower and once dry, spray their leaves with diluted neem oil or similar.
 If a plant didn’t exactly survive the season, it’s OK to let go.
-There are plenty of other plants looking for a home.
+There are plenty of other plants to check out.

 Keep Light Levels Up